jimpouwels/game-engine/README.md

 }
 ```

-In this example, we created an AnimatedSprite `SpaceShip`.
+In this example, we created a Graphic `SpaceShip`.
 It has two animations, being `idle` and `throttling`.
 The first animation you add a sprite for will be the active animation, in this case `idle`.

-**Do note that at the end of the constructor of an AnimatedSprite, it has to be marked as initialized by calling `markAsInitialized()`.
-This is important for the game engine to know that the AnimatedSprite is ready to be rendered to the screen.**
+**Do note that at the end of the constructor of a Graphic, it has to be marked as initialized by calling `markAsInitialized()`.
+This is important for the game engine to know that the Graphic is ready to be rendered to the screen.**

 You can switch between `throttling` and `idle` like this: